bighorse/sdcprj1/WRITEUP.md

 * The size of training set is ?
 * The size of the validation set is ?
 * The size of test set is ?
-* The shape of a traffic sign image is ?
+* The shape of an image is width 640px, height 640px, 3 color channels.
 * The number of unique classes in the data set is ?
 * The distribution of classes is